-If the situation develops in line with the baseline forecast, the Bank of Russia holds open the prospect of further key rate rises at its upcoming meetings.
-Key rate decisions will take into account actual and expected inflation dynamics relative to the target and economic developments over the forecast horizon, as well as risks posed by domestic and external conditions and the reaction of financial markets.
-According to the Bank of Russia’s forecast, annual inflation will begin to slow down in 2021 Q4.
-Given the monetary policy stance, annual inflation will edge down to
+If the situation develops in line with the baseline forecast, the Bank of Russia holds open the prospect of further key rate increase at its upcoming meetings.
+Key rate decisions will take into account actual and expected inflation movements relative to the target and economic developments over the forecast horizon, as well as risks posed by domestic and external conditions and the reaction of financial markets.
+Based on the Bank of Russia’s forecast, given the monetary policy stance, annual inflation will edge down to

-This largely reflects the fact that steady growth in domestic demand exceeds production expansion capacity in a wide range of sectors.
-In this context, businesses find it easier to pass higher costs, including on the back of rising global commodity markets, on to prices.
+Indicators reflecting the most sustainable price movements still appreciably exceed 4% (annualised), Bank of Russia estimates show.
+This reflects the fact that steady growth in domestic demand exceeds production expansion capacity in a wide range of sectors.
+In these conditions, businesses find it easier to pass higher costs, including on the back of rising global prices, on to consumers.

-The dominating influence of proinflationary factors could lead to a more substantial and prolonged upward deviation of inflation from the target.
+The dominating influence of inflationary factors could lead to a more substantial and prolonged deviation of inflation upwards from the target.
 The Bank of Russia’s monetary policy stance is aimed to limit this risk and return annual inflation to 4%.
-According to the baseline scenario, annual inflation will begin to slow down in 2021 Q4.
-It is forecast to edge down to
+Under the baseline scenario, annual inflation will edge down to

-Inflationary pressure from the labour market is intensifying.
-Demand for labour is growing in many industries.
-At the same time, some sectors show labour shortages, including due to remaining restrictions on the inflow of foreign labour.
-The unemployment rate is close to its record lows, while the number of vacancies is at its record highs.
-The state of the labour market suggests that a further increase in steady growth rates of the Russian economy will primarily be conditional on the growth paces of labour productivity.
+Inflationary pressure from the labour market has intensified.
+Demand for the labour force is growing in many industries.
+At the same time, many sectors show labour shortages, despite the inflow of foreign labour.
+The unemployment rate has dropped to a record low, while the number of vacancies is at a record high.
+The state of the labour market suggests that a further increase in steady growth rates of the Russian economy will be conditional primarily on the growth paces of labour productivity.

 Inflation risks.
-The balance of risks remains significantly shifted towards proinflationary ones.
-Their effect may be strengthened by elevated inflation expectations and corresponding secondary effects.
+The balance of risks is markedly tilted to the upside.
+The effect of proinflationary factors may be strengthened by elevated inflation expectations and accompanying secondary effects.

-Further proinflationary pressure may be caused by remaining disruptions in production and logistics chains, labour shortages, as well as structural changes in the labour market caused by the pandemic.
-An increase in structural labour shortages may cause labour productivity growth to considerably lag behind wage growth.
+Inflation slowdown may be hampered by remaining disruptions in production and logistics chains, labour shortages, as well as structural changes in the labour market caused by the pandemic.
+An increase in structural labour shortages may cause labour productivity growth to lag behind wage growth.

-Proinflationary risks remain to be generated by price movements in global commodity markets.
-Further changes in food prices will largely depend on agricultural harvest in 2021 both in Russia and abroad.
+Inflation risks posed by price trends in global commodity markets also remain relevant.
+Further changes in food prices will largely depend on the harvest volume, quality and preservation both in Russia and abroad.

 Medium-term inflation is largely influenced by fiscal policy.
 In its baseline scenario, the Bank of Russia proceeds from the fiscal policy normalisation path stipulated by the Guidelines for Fiscal, Tax and Customs and Tariff Policy, which assumes a return to fiscal rule parameters in 2022.
-In its forecast, the Bank of Russia will also factor in decisions to invest the liquid part of the National Wealth Fund in excess of the threshold level of 7% of GDP.
+In its forecast, the Bank of Russia also factors in decisions made by the Government of the Russian Federation to invest the liquid part of the National Wealth Fund.

-If the situation develops in line with the baseline forecast, the Bank of Russia holds open the prospect of further key rate rises at its upcoming meetings.
-Key rate decisions will take into account actual and expected inflation dynamics relative to the target and economic developments over the forecast horizon, as well as risks posed by domestic and external conditions and the reaction of financial markets.
+If the situation develops in line with the baseline forecast, the Bank of Russia holds open the prospect of further key rate increase at its upcoming meetings.
+Key rate decisions will take into account actual and expected inflation movements relative to the target and economic developments over the forecast horizon, as well as risks posed by domestic and external conditions and the reaction of financial markets.

-The Bank of Russia Board of Directors will hold its next rate review meeting on 22 October 2021.
+The Bank of Russia Board of Directors will hold its next key rate review meeting on 11 February 2022.
 The press release on the Bank of Russia Board decision and the medium-term forecast are to be published at 13:30 Moscow time.